-Whenever electric welding is to be performed on any portion of the refrigeration unit, container or container chassis with the refrigeration unit attached, it is necessary to ensure that welding currents are not allowed to flow through the electronic circuits of the unit.
-These procedures must be rigidly adhered to when servicing these units to avoid damage or destruction.
+Electric welding can cause serious damage to electronic circuits when performed on any portion of the refrigeration unit, container or container chassis with the refrigeration unit attached.
+It is necessary to ensure that welding currents are not allowed to flow through the electronic circuits of the unit.
+The following statements must be rigidly adhered to when servicing these units to avoid damage or destruction.

-- 1. Disconnect all power to the refrigeration unit. - 2.
-Disconnect all quick-disconnect wire harnesses from the back of the controller. - If the unit is equipped with a Remote Monitor Module or Modem (RMM) or Integrated Remote Monitor Unit (IRMU), disconnect all wire harnesses from the RMM/IRMU circuit board. - 4.
-Switch all of the electrical circuit breakers in the control box to the Off position. - 5.
-Weld unit and/or container per normal welding procedures.
+- Disconnect all power to the refrigeration unit. - Disconnect all quick-disconnect wire harnesses from the back of the controller. - Disconnect all wire harnesses from the Remote Monitor Modem (RMM). - Switch all of the electrical circuit breakers in the control box to the Off position. - Weld unit and/or container per normal welding procedures.
 Keep ground return electrode as close to the area to be welded as practical.
-This will reduce the likelihood of stray welding currents passing through any electrical or electronic circuits. - 6.
-When the welding operation is completed, the unit power cables, wire harnesses and circuit breakers must be restored to their normal condition
+This will reduce the likelihood of stray welding currents passing through any electrical or electronic circuits. - The unit power cables, wiring and circuit breakers must be restored to their normal condition when the welding operation is completed.